Cosmology and Astrophysics with the Diffuse eRASS1 X-ray Angular Power Spectrum: Introduction

 The angular power spectrum of galaxy clusters has been measured previously in the microwave band via the tSZ effect with {\em Planck} \citep{planck_sz_power}, which was limited by {\em Planck}'s low angular resolution ($\sim 10$ arcminutes), as well as systematic effects due to dust and star-forming galaxies.
 On the other hand, the angular power spectrum measurements in X-ray have been measured on surveys on smaller sky patches, such as those from {\em Chandra} \citep{cappelluti_etal12, kolodzig_etal17, kolodzig_etal18}, and {\em Suzaku} \citep{yu_etal2022}.
 These measurements have small-sky coverage, leading to large uncertainties in the measured power due to cosmic variance.
 Until recently, ROSAT was the only X-ray observation with a large sky coverage \citep{snowden_etal97}, but with its limited sensitivity, it had only led to an upper limit on $\sigma_8$ \citep{diego_etal03}.
 Some of the systematics in the {\em Planck} tSZ power spectrum measurements can be taken out by cross-correlating with ROSAT, but the uncertainties in the derived cosmological constraints remain relatively large compared to other cosmological probes \citep{hurier_etal15} due to limitations of both instruments.

 The recent observations from the eROSITA all-sky survey are promising as it has large sky coverage with improved sensitivity that is comparable to XMM-{\em Newton}.
-With the eROSITA Equatorial-Depth Survey \citep[eFEDS;][]{eFEDS}, we measured the X-ray angular power spectrum of extended sources and show that the measurements are consistent with the prediction of the halo model \citep{lau_etal23}.
+With the eROSITA Final Equatorial-Depth Survey \citep[eFEDS;][]{eFEDS}, we measured the X-ray angular power spectrum of extended sources and show that the measurements are consistent with the prediction of the halo model \citep{lau_etal23}.
 However, the $140 \ \rm{deg^2}$ sky area of eFEDS, which only covers $3\%$ of the total sky, is not large enough to obtain competitive cosmological parameters, since the cosmic variance of the power spectrum scales inversely with the square root of the sky coverage.
 The recently released half-sky X-ray data from the eROSITA-DE All Sky Survey \citep[eRASS1,][]{eRASS1}, with much larger sky coverage, provide us with an opportunity to constrain cosmology and cluster astrophysics with the X-ray angular power spectrum with higher precision.
+Our angular power spectrum measurement, which is dominated by X-ray clustering signal inside the same halo (i.e., the one-halo term), is complementary to the two-point correlation function measurements of resolved eRASS1 clusters in \citet{eRASS1_cl_clustering}, whose clustering signal is mostly coming from two-halo clustering.

 In this paper, we present measurements of the X-ray angular power spectrum from the eRASS1 X-ray surface brightness map.
 We derive constraints on the feedback and non-thermal pressure of the gas in cluster- and group-size halos, as well as constraints on $S_8$.
 The paper is organized as follows.
 In Section~\ref{sec:data}, we present and describe the analysis of the eRASS1 data.
 In Section~\ref{sec:model}, we describe our model of the X-ray angular power spectrum model.
 In Section~\ref{sec:results}, we present our comparison between our model and observations.
-We provide a summary of our results and discussion in Section~\ref{sec:summary}.
+We provide a discussion of the results in Section~\ref{sec:discussion} and conclusions in Section~\ref{sec:summary}.